shuji-oh/ivnprotect/README.md

-# IVNProtect: Isolable and Deployable CAN Bus Kernel-Level Protection for Secure In-Vehicle Communication
+# IVNProtect: Isolable and Deployable CAN Bus Kernel-Level Protection for Securing In-Vehicle Communication

 [Shuji Ohira, Araya Kibrom Desta, Ismail Arai, Kazutoshi Fujikawa, "IVNProtect: Isolable and Deployable CAN Bus Kernel-Level Protection for Securing In-Vehicle Communication," In Proceedings of the 2022 *** (*** ’22), pp.xx–xx, July.
 2022.]()